TheExiledTheory/JDBC-SQL-Connector/README.md

 This is a simple program that I wrote to demonstrate and practice the working relation of connecting and executing commands on a SQL database using the Java connectivity module (JDBC).
 As it stands, it supports the primary DB commands such as (select, insert, delete, and update).
 The only real work left to be done on it is to add support for any other obscure commands like show view, execute, etc.

+Aside from the minor configuration to edit in the rawfile, most everything should be plug and play.
+I also included a few screenshots to demonstrate its functionality.

 ## Last successful test: 03/31/2021
     Windows 10
     10.0.19041 Build 19041